-Sara Bleich is a Carol K. Pforzheimer Professor at the Radcliffe Institute and a professor at the Harvard T.H.
+Sara Bleich is a Carol K. Pforzheimer Professor and social sciences advisor at the Radcliffe Institute and a professor at the Harvard T.H.
 Chan School of Public Health.

 A leading expert on obesity prevention policy, Bleich focuses on the escalation of obesity and its related diseases.
 In 2015–2016, she served as a White House Fellow.
 Bleich’s research devotes particular attention to the drivers of obesity, disparities in patterns of obesity care, and environmental strategies to reduce caloric intake.
 Working at the crossroad of science and public policy, she also examines the assessment, global trends, consequences, and prevention of adult and childhood obesity.